2008 Jersey general election

-The Jersey general election, 2008 was a series of elections that were taking place in two stages in October and November 2008 in Jersey.
+General elections were held in Jersey in two stages in October and November 2008.

-Constable elections
+Results

+Constables

 For the first time since 1948 the elections of constables for the twelve parishes of Jersey have been synchronised so that polling, where necessary, will take place on the same day as the senatorial election on 15 October 2008, in accordance with the Connétables (Jersey) Law 2008 (registered 28 March 2008).

 At Assemblies of Electors held in nine parishes on 17 September 2008, constables in five parishes were returned unopposed: St Brelade, St Martin, St Ouen, Trinity and St Saviour.
 The constables of the other parishes declined to stand down to recontest their seats, preferring to serve out their full term so that the provisions of the law will apply to the next mandate from 2011.

-St Clement

-Sitting Constable Derek Gray did not seek re-election.
-Senator Leonard Norman beat Deputy Gerard Baudains and Centenier Edgar Wallis.

-St Helier

-Following his 2008 re-election, Simon Crowcroft declared that he would not stand down to fight a second election in ten months, despite speculation that he would fight a senatorial campaign with a view to becoming Chief Minister.

-St Lawrence

-Deputy Deidre Mezbourian beat Chef de Police Tim Tindall.

-St Mary

-Sitting Constable Ken Le Brun is standing down.
-Deputy Juliette Gallichan beat former Chef de Police Terry Renouf.

-St Peter

-Procureur du Bien Public John Refault beat Deputy Collin Egré.

-Senatorial election
+Senators

 The senatorial election took place on 15 October 2008.
 The election was island-wide and there were six seats available.
 At the Assembly of Electors held in Saint Helier on 16 September 2008, 21 candidates were nominated.